davidbhr/CompactionAnalyzer/README.md

 ## Graphical User Interface (GUI)

 For an easy use of the CompactionAnalyzer, we provide a graphical user interface (GUI) that simplifies the execution and evaluation of several experiments.
-To start the GUI, just run the script `GUI.py` with your python intepreter.
+To start the GUI, just run the script `GUI.py`.
 Pairs of fiber and cell images can be loaded individually or batchwise by using the *-placeholder.

 <img src="../master//docs/images//GUI_readimages.png" width="700" />

-Parameters can be configurated and the segmentationen viewed and changed individually per cell.
-Upon `Run` the analysis is started and the results are stored in specified output folder for all cells.
+Parameters can be configurated and the cell-segmentationen viewed and changed individually per cell.
+Upon `Run` the analysis is started and results will be stored in specified output folder for all cells.

 <img src="../master//docs/images//GUI_evaluation.png" width="700" />

 Intensity and Orientation can be evaluated individually or by adding several cells to user defined groups.
-Bar and distance plots (mean+-se) are created automatically and  individual python-scripts re-plot the data can be exported.
+For this, the `results_total.xlsx` can be loaded again individually or in batches by using the *-placeholder.
+Bar and distance plots (mean+-se) are created automatically and individual python-scripts to re-plot the data can be exported.

 <img src="../master//docs/images//GUI_DataAnalysis.png" width="700" />